Training Guides

 Heart Rate Basics

-Your Resting Heart Rate: What It Means and How to Use It
+Resting Heart Rate: What It Means, How to Measure & Improve It

 Your resting heart rate is a direct window into how efficiently your heart is working.
 It influences your Karvonen training zones, shifts with sleep and stress, and drops measurably with consistent aerobic training.
 Here's what the number means and how to put it to use.